 Employers assuming you’ll take a lot of sick leave

-You should never assume.
+You should never judge, you should never assume.

 Inappropriate desk height